 How fast is rhinoplasty recovery?

-After getting a nose job a spint and/or packing may be placed inside the nose, same for its outside that can also be bandaged to protect the nasal structures during initial healing.
-At first, the post – surgery swelling will augment for a few days but will start to naturally subside afterwards.
-Most of the recovery is achieved within a few weeks, nevertheless the complete recovery takes around a year.
+After getting a nose job a splint and/or packing may be placed inside the nose, same for its outside that can also be bandaged to protect the nasal structures during initial healing.
+At first, the post-surgery swelling will increase for a few days but will start to naturally subside afterwards.
+Most of the rhinoplasty nose job recovery is achieved within a few weeks, nevertheless the complete recovery takes around a year.
 During this time, the shape of the nose and the level of swelling may change to finally reach the desired proportions.